Log in

 Content

-The course examines the prevalence and consequences of falls and fractures, costs, demographic trends and the implications for independence and quality of life.
+The Postural Stability Instructor (PSI) training course equips exercise and health professionals with the knowledge and practical skills to deliver the FaME programme.
+The course content examines the prevalence and consequences of falls and fractures, costs, demographic trends, age related changes contributing to falls and the implications for independence and quality of life and most critically, how to deliver the FaME programme with fidelity.
 The theoretical work covers the physiological and psychological systems involved in postural stability and bone health and the impact of disease processes on falls and fractures.
 Risk assessment and health and safety related to accident prevention are key areas, together with the practicalities of establishing a programme.
-Practical work examines the structure of a falls prevention programme with considerable emphasis being placed on how to demonstrate, adapt and progress exercises and provide alternatives for individuals with specific medical conditions; also the skill of supervising group exercise.
-Candidates are required to identify a “faller” and complete a Case Study as part of the assessment.
-To view some photos from past PSI courses, click here.
+Practical work examines the structure of a falls prevention programme (FaME) with considerable emphasis being placed on behaviour change and motivation and the group management teaching skills; how to have conversations, demonstrate and teach effectively, adapt and progress exercises and provide alternatives for individuals with functional impairments and considering age related changes.
+Candidates are required to complete a written case study, multiple-choice theory paper and practical assessment.

 Course Aims

-• Provide training for exercise and health professionals to facilitate service provision and meet National Service Framework standards
+• Provide training for exercise and health professionals to facilitate cost effective service provision (return on investment as recommended by Public Health England and Public Health Wales)

 • Improve access for this vulnerable group of participants by increasing frequency and flexibility of exercise programmes